 The proposal is designed to treat stormwater to a Level One Enhanced level of protection.
-The site is also designed to capture and retain the minor rainfall events onsite and be re-used/reintroduced back into the environment onsite.
-The Functional Servicing and Stormwater Management Report submitted with this application details how the 2 to 100-year storm will be controlled on-site.
-A subterranean stormwater retention tank, proposed on level P1, is expected to store rainfall, controlling quantity and quality before releasing the runoff back in the appropriate stormwater infrastructure.
+This will be achieved by treating runoff from dirty surfaces, including vehicular areas, using a treatment unit to achieve 80% TSS removal from the sites stormwater runoff.
+The site is also designed to capture and retain the 5mm rainfall event onsite and be re-used/reintroduced back into the environment onsite.
+The Functional Servicing and Stormwater Management Report submitted with this application calculated a 5mm rainfall event, that volume will be stored in retention tanks on site (level P1) and used for irrigation and infiltration.
+Details of the reuse techniques will be provided at SPA stage.
 Potable water consumption will be addressed during the site planning stage.